 This will require the parties working on selection criteria to include overlap (positive and negative) in the criteria.

+This would be analogous to the joint cooperation memos between the IOUs, CCAs, and RENS.

 Increasing cost or difficulty of financing has been established to increase cost of delivering energy products to market, requiring implementers to increase bid prices, which in turn increases customer costs.

 In practice the MTWG thinks that the first MT initiative proposals reaching “Review #1” (see illustration at the end of this paper) may not happen until 2020 or 2021.
-In this case, early RAcq programs will already be in year 2 or 3 of typically three-year contracts.
-In this scenario the RAcq program will be needing to extend or be rebid and MT work then underway can be more easily integrated.
+In this case, early RA programs will already be in year 2 or 3 of typically three-year contracts.
+In this scenario the RA program will be needing to extend or be rebid and MT work then underway can be more easily integrated.